Ecology for a New Generation

 How did I do it?
 This book challenges ecology instructors to rethink how and what they teach about nature.
 In this age of nature deficit disorder, anxiety, obesity, and screen addiction.
 Students buy in if they see nature as therapy.

-The bold goals of this innovative book are to:
+The goals of this innovative book are to:

 Photo: Students after building a shelter during wilderness training at USF, by Lou Weber